Dadangdut33/Screen-Translate/readme.md

 **[A]** It means the text is not too blend it with the background.
 If the text is light the background needs to be darken, so it is easier to be read, somewhat like that.
 But, this has been improved with some tricks which you can experiment with in the settings.

 # Requirements

 **For User**
 - **[tesseract](https://github.com/UB-Mannheim/tesseract/wiki)**, needed for the ocr.
 Install it with all the language pack.
 - **[LibreTranslate](https://github.com/LibreTranslate/LibreTranslate)** for offline translation (Optional).
-- Internet connection for the other engines (Needed if not using LibreTranslate).
+- Internet connection for translation if not using LibreTranslate.

 **For Dev**
-- Python 3.5+, checked using [vermin](https://github.com/netromdk/vermin) (I am using python 3.9.6)
+- Python 3.6, checked using [vermin](https://github.com/netromdk/vermin) (I am using python 3.10.2)
 - Install [the dependencies](https://github.com/Dadangdut33/Screen-Translate/blob/main/requirements.txt) You can install them by running `pip_install.bat` or by typing `pip install -r requirements.txt`.

 # Downloads

 - [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki)
 - [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) (Optional)
 - [The application (ScreenTranslate/STL)](https://github.com/Dadangdut33/Screen-Translate/releases/latest)

 # How To Install and Setup

 **For User**
 1. Download the latest [release](https://github.com/Dadangdut33/Screen-Translate/releases/tag/release) of this program
 2. Install tesseract, **make sure to select install all language pack when prompted**